arkalia-luna-system/bbia-sim/README_EN.md

 Version 1.3.2 – Complete branch alignment, expanded tests (perf/watchdog), enriched documentation, stable release.

-This project provides a faithful simulation of the Reachy Mini robot in MuJoCo, with integration of BBIA (Bio-Inspired Artificial Intelligence) modules and validated compliance with the official Pollen Robotics SDK (December 2025).
+This project provides a faithful simulation of the Reachy Mini robot in MuJoCo, with integration of BBIA (Bio-Inspired Artificial Intelligence) modules and validated compliance with the official Pollen Robotics SDK (November 21, 2025).

 ---